garden-io/garden/docs/using-garden/modules.md

 ### Multiple modules in the same directory

 Sometimes, it's useful to define several modules in the same `garden.yml` file.
 One common situation is where more than one Dockerfile is in use (e.g. one for a development build and one for a production build).
+You may only have a handful of modules, and it may be the cleanest approach to define all of them in a `modules.garden.yml` in your project root.

-Another is when the dev configuration and the production configuration have different integration testing suites, which may depend on different external services being available.
+Another example is when the dev configuration and the production configuration have different integration testing suites, which may depend on different external services being available.

 To do this, add a document separator (`---`) between the module definitions.
-Here's a simple (if a bit contrived)
+Here's a simple (if a bit contrived) example:
-example:

 ```yaml
 kind: Module